Rohit1mag/ghosthire/README.md

-# Job Aggregator - Hidden SWE Roles Finder
+# Job Aggregator - YC Jobs Focus

-A web scraper and job aggregator that finds "hidden" software engineering roles from non-mainstream sources like HN Who's Hiring threads, YC jobs, and VC portfolio pages.
+A web scraper and job aggregator that finds software engineering roles from Y Combinator companies in W24, S24, and W25 batches (11-50 employees).

 ## Architecture Overview